By Martin D’Souza | Opening Doorz Editorial | January 24, 2017

 I am somebody who has not let things affect me too much.
 This is thanks to my family and the support I enjoy at home.
 My career has been satisfying in bits and there is a long period of time you have to do work that satisfies you.
 There have been moments where I have questioned myself, “Why is it this way”?
 I am not saying that I am a phenomenally amazing actor, but I am not somebody who is bad when on screen.

-What is the best compliment you have received for your acting so far, from whom?
+What is the best compliment you have received for your acting so far, and from whom?

-What types of role do you ideally like to essay?
+What types of roles do you ideally like to essay?

-Let me simplify the question, how do your assess a role?
+Let me simplify the question, how do you assess a role?